 Sports are very apparent all around the world.
 Coaching opportunities exist almost everywhere and offer internships for applicants interested in inspiring a team of players.
 Sports give children a valuable opportunity to gain confidence as individuals and learn more about working as a team.
 Taking time to participate in sports actively engages children, helping to improve their concentrations and gain new skills.
 You can share this experience by volunteering to help coach children from disadvantaged backgrounds.

 Madagascar’s dramatic forest landscape is home to a fascinating diversity of life.
 Its magical landscape is shaped by the snaking root formations of baobab and aloe trees.
 The forest canopies are filled with wildlife genetically evolved to the island, such as the minute mouse lemur and the Aye-Aye.
 Madagascar’s sparkling coral reefs and golden sanded beaches make it an ideal project location to spend a semester or year.
 The lively, hospitable Malagasy communities welcome volunteers to become a part of their warm, exotic culture.
-Gap year programs such as Frontier offer sports coaching opportunities in Madagascar for soccer, basketball, handball, netball, volleyball, and more!
+Gap year programs offer sports coaching opportunities in Madagascar for soccer, basketball, handball, netball, volleyball, and more!

 Spend your days on the crystal clear waters of one of the most stunning beach locations in the world.
 Sydney offers a wealth of opportunity, from the lively Bondi beach to the historic streets of The Rocks and the stunning Blue Mountains.
 Use your gap year abroad to explore everything this country has to offer.
 Whether you are a beginner or an experienced surfer, push your skills to the next level by learning and coaching surfing in Australia.
 Other sports coaching programs offered in Australia include volleyball, basketball, and more!